Ireland Travel Tips

-- Galway – Famous for its horse racing festival every July, Galway is popular with tourists from all over the world.
+- Wander around Galway – Famous for its horse racing festival every July, Galway is popular with tourists from all over the world.
 Connemara, where ‘The Quiet Man’ was filmed is a must see, along with Kylemore Abbey, a beautiful Benedictine monastery.
 Galway City itself is a hub for students, writers and musicians.

-- Giant’s Causeway – Cross the border in to Northern Ireland to visit the famous UNESCO World Heritage site of Giant’s Causeway.
+- Scramble Across the Giant’s Causeway – Cross the border in to Northern Ireland to visit the famous UNESCO World Heritage site of Giant’s Causeway.
 Myth surrounds this geological wonder of interlocking basalt columns that make you think they might actually be the stairs of giants (Ok, not really but it’s still beautiful).
 I recommend combining this with a visit to Bushmills Distillery to taste one of the finest whiskeys Ireland has to offer.

 - Visit a castle – Ireland is steeped in history and the entire country is covered in castles, all in various states of (dis)repair.
 From the crumbling ruins of Dunluce Castle to the impeccably preserved Cahir Castle in Tipperary, it’s hard to miss these historical beauties.
 You can kiss the Blarney stone at the castle that bears the same name.
-It’s supposed to be good luck.
+It’s supposed to bring good luck.

-- Connemara – This national park is an awe-inspiring area.
+- Hike in Connemara – This national park is an awe-inspiring area.
 Many people come here for hiking and forest bike riding.
 There are a few castles within the park as well as an old mining area and a heritage and history center.